CPJPRINCE/opex_manifest_generator/README.md

 The default location will be in the installation path of the program, typically under `/path/to/ptyhoninstall/Lib/site-packages/opex_manifest_generator/metadata`.
 However, you can also utilise the `-mdir` option to set this to a specific folder, to have a dedicated section.

 After the xml is added to that directory, all that's required is to add the matching column headers into your spreadsheet.
-You can also utilise `--print-xmls` to obtian this.
+You can also utilise `--print-xmls` to obtain this.

 ### Additional Information for Auto Classification
 #### SourceID